Bandwidth/ap-docs/bxml/bxmlCallbacks.md

 * [transferComplete](callbacks/transferComplete.md): sent to the original BXML call when the transferred call hangs up
 * [redirect](callbacks/redirect.md): sent when the verb redirect is in action

 BXML callbacks perform HTTP GET requests to the **requestUrl** when the notification intends to retrieve a new BXML document.
+BXML transcription events are sent as HTTP POST requests.

 BXML events are HTTP messages that are sent to your application server to notify you of activity related to your Bandwidth resources during a BXML usage.